History of IBM: 1957

+These events collectively reflect IBM's prominent role in the evolution of computing technology, its commitment to innovation, and its pioneering contributions to various aspects of the emerging computer industry during the late 1940s and 1950s.

-1960–1969: The System/360 era, Unbundling software and services
+1960–1969: The System/360 era, unbundling software and services

 On April 7, 1964, IBM introduced the revolutionary System/360, the first large "family" of computers to use interchangeable software and peripheral equipment, a departure from IBM's existing product line of incompatible machines, each of which was designed to solve specific customer requirements.
 The idea of a general-purpose machine was considered a gamble at the time.

 Within two years, the System/360 became the dominant mainframe computer in the marketplace and its architecture became a de facto industry standard.
 During this time, IBM transformed from a medium-sized maker of tabulating equipment and typewriters into the world's largest computer company.

 In 1969 IBM "unbundled" software and services from hardware sales.
 Until this time customers did not pay for software or services separately from the high price for the hardware.
 Software was provided at no additional charge, generally in source code form.
 Services (systems engineering, education and training, system installation) were provided free of charge at the discretion of the IBM Branch office.
 This practice existed throughout the industry.

 IBM's unbundling is widely credited with leading to the growth of the software industry.
 After the unbundling, IBM software was divided into two main categories: System Control Programming (SCP), which remained free to customers, and Program Products (PP), which were charged for.
 This transformed the customer's value proposition for computer solutions, giving a significant monetary value to something that had essentially been free.
 This helped enable the creation of the software industry.
 Similarly, IBM services were divided into two categories: general information, which remained free and provided at the discretion of IBM, and on-the-job assistance and training of customer personnel, which were subject to a separate charge and were open to non-IBM customers.
 This decision vastly expanded the market for independent computing services companies.